caiorocha12/Finance-Dashboard-AI-project/README.md

 The project uses AI in a practical way to help users create custom portfolio analyses and understand the results in plain language.

-The project started as a finance analysis notebook and was later converted into a modular Streamlit application.
+The project started as a finance analysis notebook (finance_data_analysis.ipynb) and was later converted into a modular Streamlit application.

 You can access the dashboard through https://caiorocha12-finance-ai-dashboard.streamlit.app/